 Average Apartment Rental Prices Nearby

-Average rent on Craigslist Washington, District of Columbia: $2,240
+Average rent on Backpage and Craigslist Washington, District of Columbia: $2,340

 RentLingo is your trusted apartment finder in Washington.
 We hire local experts, such as former property managers and locators to anonymously tour and consistently rate and review every available place.
 They share their honest and unbiased perspective with you, so you know how every rental ranks in the area.
 Because our experts tour every property, we can offer consistent apartment ratings across every region.
-So unlike finding a rental on Craigslist, you can trust these apartments are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.
+So unlike finding a Backpage or Craigslist rental, you can trust these apartments are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.